RyanDaDeng/laravel-google-recaptcha-v3/README.md

 #### Add Google API script

-Include the API script in your layout or global page.
+Include the API script at the bottom of your layout or global page.

 ``` html
   {!!
 GoogleReCaptchaV3::init() !!}